retoj/whentruthmatters/README.md

 # whentruthmatters
-Repository with Fine-Tuning datasets mentioned in the paper.
+Repository with Fine-Tuning datasets and goldstandard-dataset mentioned in the paper.